 - Technologies: Splunk Enterprise or Splunk Cloud Platform

-Your lookups may not have the same fields as the ones demonstrated in the sample searches.
+Your sourcetypes may not have the same fields as the ones demonstrated in the sample searches.
 Adjust field names as needed to match your environment.

 How to use Splunk software for this use case